Q8888/composition-helper/README.md

 # composition-helper
-Tool to assist in musical composition
+This github repository is for a tool designed to assist in musical composition.